Vintage Shopping Guide — New York

 JUST IN TIME FOR SECONDHAND SEPTEMBER, OUR EDITORS PICKED THEIR TOP 5 NEW YORK CITY VINTAGE STORES FOR YOU!
 WE WENT ALL ACROSS MANHATTAN AND BROOKLYN, FROM SOHO TO WILLIAMSBURG, TO PICK THE BEST PLACES TO FIND SECONDHAND TREASURES.
 WE INCLUDED STORES FROM DIFFERENT PRICE RANGES AND STYLES, SOME OF THEM ARE PERFECT TO FIND THAT LEVI’S 501 JEANS YOU’VE BEEN LOOKING FOR (CHECK OUT THE JEANIUS BAR AT THE VINTAGE TWIN) OTHERS ARE GREAT TO GET TIMELESS DESIGNS FOR A CAPSULE WARDROBE (HEAD TO MIRTH OR CHICKEE’S VINTAGE).
 WE INCLUDED A NEW YORK ICON, WHAT GOES AROUND COMES AROUND, WHO CELEBRATED THEIR 30TH ANNIVERSARY THIS YEAR, AS WELL AS SOME NEW KIDS ON THE BLOCK: HEART & LOU’S VINTAGE BOUTIQUE OPENED THEIR SOHO DOORS JUST A FEW MONTHS BACK.
 AS ALWAYS, WE GAVE ALL FOUNDERS THE SAME THREE QUESTIONS TO GIVE YOU SOME INSIGHTS ON THEIR EXPERIENCE IN THE VINTAGE FIELD AND THEIR FOUNDING STORY.

-photographs by Andrew Day
+photographs by ANDREW DAY

 01 // CHICKEE’S VINTAGE